Overkill (Motörhead song)

 "Overkill" is a song by English rock band Motörhead.
 It was released in 7" and 12" vinyl pressings in 1979.
 It is backed with B-side "Too Late Too Late" which appears on the CD re-issues of the Overkill album.
 Early copies came with an "Overkill" badge.
 The single reached number 39 on the UK Singles Chart.

+Background and release

 On 9 March 1979, the band played this song on the BBC TV show Top of the Pops to support the release of the single.
 The song was a live favourite and was frequently featured at Motörhead concerts, often in an extended version.